Paths of Glory (The Simpsons): Plot

 Meanwhile, Lisa pairs up with Milhouse to find Amelia's invention, that is buried under a former feminist club, that is now a Knockers restaurant.
-They ask Groundskeeper Willie to help them drill the building's basement and find her invention.
+They ask a girl, who ends up being Groundskeeper Willie in disguise to help them drill the building's basement to find her invention.
 They are successful and find what at first glimpse looks like a loom, but is actually the first computational device ever invented.
 Lisa accomplishes her objective and Amelia's invention is donated to the museum, even though nobody but Lisa is interested in seeing it.

 During the credits, Homer uses the loom to view erotic images when Marge walks in on him and he tries to get rid of it to no avail.

+Release

+The original broadcast of the episode was delayed to at least 16 minutes due to an address by President Barack Obama on the 2015 San Bernardino attack.

 Reception

-"Paths of Glory" scored a 2.3 rating and was watched by 5.53 million viewers, making it Fox's highest rated show of the night.
+"Paths of Glory" scored a 2.3 rating and was watched by 5.53 million viewers, making it Fox's highest rated show of the whole night.

 Dennis Perkins of The A.V.
 Club gave the episode a B− saying, "The bummer here is that there are enough clever, thoughtful details in these half-stories that, given time to breathe and develop, they both could have been much more compelling episodes of The Simpsons.
 As it is here, ‘Paths of Glory’ goes out of its way to call attention to the slapdash way the episode is constructed, with all the Simpson family coming in for a big group hug, each rotely rattling off the reasons why they’re so grateful to be back together.
 Like that hug, the episode itself ends in a big, sloppy heap of unearned sentiment."

+Tony Sokol of Den of Geek gave the episode 4 out of 5 stars.
+He said the episode was well timed with a steady rate of jokes.